 So boast, mom.
 Boast in the fact that you’re not good enough, not strong enough, not smart enough, NOT ENOUGH to be a good mom.
 And watch what God does.
 Boast.
 Be honest about where you are, who you are, and who you’re not.
 Wiggle out of that straight jacket as Jesus turns the key with HIS mighty right hand and let Him be strong for you.

-At the end of the chapter, the last study question asks me to “Share five ways you aren’t enough.”
+At the end of the chapter, the last study question asks me to “Share five ways you are not enough.”

 5 Ways I’m Not Enough to be a Good Mother